IMadatov/Hand-Controller/README.md

 [![Platform](https://img.shields.io/badge/OS-Windows%2010%2B-lightgrey.svg)](#)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)

-Control your PC with your hands — no special hardware needed. **Hand‑Controller** uses your webcam, **OpenCV**, **MediaPipe Hands**, and a sprinkle of **pyautogui** magic to move the mouse, click, scroll, and even press keys via intuitive gestures.
+Control your PC with your hands — no special hardware needed. **Hand-Controller** uses your webcam, **OpenCV**, **MediaPipe Hands**, and a sprinkle of **pyautogui** magic to move the mouse, click, scroll, and even press keys via intuitive gestures.
 Built with ❤️ in Python.

 ---